×

 Some of what you have to look forward to in this post:

-We all know that we can ask users for very specific information in our website forms.
+We all know that we can ask users for precise information in our website forms.
+For example: Name, Email, Company Size, or Product Quantity to name a few.

-However, what if you could also send this valuable data to Google Analytics and Facebook Ads.
+However, what if you could also send this valuable data to Google Analytics and Facebook Ads?
+You can segment your data, create retargeting audiences, and analyze customer groups and preferences.

 So, if you one day want to find out what percentage of your revenue comes from large companies or what marketing channel gave you the most leads, you’ll be able to do so.